Published February 11, 2013, by G.F. Joey Musmar, Managing Partner MillerMusmar CPAs/ AICPA

 Please be advised that, based on current IRS rules and standards, the advice contained herein is not intended or written by the practitioner to be used and cannot be used by the taxpayer for the purpose of avoiding penalties.
 This is general guidance and is to be used for infomrational purposes only.
 The law is always changing, we highly recommend you speak to a CPA regarding how the law applies to you.

-MillerMusmar, CPA’s is an established accounting firm with offices in Reston, Virginia and Manassas, Virginia.
+MillerMusmar, CPA’s is an established accounting firm with offices in Reston, Virginia.
 We have a twenty-year history of providing top quality auditing, tax and accounting services to clients throughout the Washington Metropolitan area and beyond.
 By combining the expertise of a mid-sized firm with the personal attention, we are both large and small enough to deliver the responsive service our clients need.
 For more information, please visit our website at www.MillerMusmar.com